In this series, I dig a little deeper into the meaning of psychological terms. This week’s term is assertiveness.

 - Ask for what you want

-- To be clear about your feelings and choices with others, you also need to be clear with yourself
+- In order to be clear about your feelings and choices with others, you also need to be clear with yourself

 Is being assertive something that you struggle with?
 What have you done to try to work on this?